Project Veritas: Pennsylvania postal worker video (2020)

 Project Veritas released a video where a Pennsylvania postal worker in Erie claimed, without evidence, that on November 5, the Erie postmaster told a postal supervisor "that they messed up yesterday", because "they had postmarked one of the ballots the fourth instead of the third, because they were supposed to put them for the third".

 On November 10, officials of the Postal Service Office of Inspector General told members of Congress that the postal worker had recanted the claims to investigators.
 Shortly afterwards, multiple news reports reported that the postal worker, Richard Hopkins, told investigators from the U.S. Postal Service's Office of Inspector General that his allegations were not true and had signed an affidavit recanting his claims.
 Hopkins initially denied that he had recanted his allegations; however, he had no comment when the final Postmaster's General report and audio recordings from his interview confirmed that he had done so.

 Also on November 11, Project Veritas released a two-hour audio recording purportedly of the conversation between Hopkins and the investigators.
 The Washington Post described it as "not clear" if Project Veritas had edited the audio recording before release.
 In the recording, Hopkins is heard saying that Project Veritas wrote his affidavit for him.
 Additionally, Hopkins recounted that when he was interacting with Project Veritas, he was in "so much shock [he] wasn't paying that much attention to what they were telling me".
 Hopkins says in the audio that he heard parts of a conversation, with the specific phrases he heard being "ballots on the 4th", "all for the 3rd", and "one postmarked on the 4th".
 Hopkins acknowledged in the audio that he had not heard the word "backdate".

 The Postal Service inspector general investigated and released a report in March 2021 confirming that Hopkins had recanted the account and finding no evidence to support his original claim.
 Project Veritas continued to promote the postal worker's claims of fraud after they had been discredited.

+The postmaster sued Hopkins, Project Veritas and O'Keefe for defamation in 2021.
+In February 2024, O'Keefe and Project Veritas settled the lawsuit, with O'Keefe admitting in a statement that he was "aware of no evidence or other allegation that election fraud occurred in the Erie Post Office during the 2020 Presidential Election."
+Hopkins, in a statement, said he had been wrong and apologized.